Phantawat/Phantawat/README.md

 # Phantawat Lueangsiriwattana (Organ)

-## 👨‍💻 Software Engineer | Knowledge Engineering Student
+## 👨‍💻 Software & Knowledge Engineering Student

 Hello there!
 I'm a Software and Knowledge Engineering student at Kasetsart University, Bangkok, Thailand.
 Passionate about building scalable applications and exploring new technologies.